 In the below example of a generated report, you can see the information as presented below:

-Note: In this report, the Track attendance per session checkbox setting is enabled in the two data types in Backstage (Attendance tracking and Stats), and therefore the SpotMe live claps and SpotMe live questions data is computed for individual sessions (as indicated in the Event Session column):
+Note: In this report, the Track stats per session checkbox setting is enabled in the two data types in Backstage (Attendance tracking and Stats), and therefore the SpotMe live claps and SpotMe live questions data is computed for individual sessions (as indicated in the Event Session column):

 Event attendee: Status